axetroy/forward-cli/README.md

 ## forward-cli

-A command line tool to quickly setup a reverse proxy server.
+A command-line tool to reverse proxy any server. eg. Github/Google/Facebook and more.

 ### Usage